ubuntu-mate/ubuntu-mate.org/pages/donate.md

 This crowd funding campaign has three main objectives:

-  * Fund the Ubuntu MATE project's hosting and bandwidth costs.
-These include domain name registrations, server hosting and bandwidth costs to provide a website and Discourse powered community space that is not reliant on social networks.
+  * Fund the costs associated with running the Ubuntu MATE and MATE Desktop projects.
+    * These include domain name registrations and service charges for things like the content delivery network, web application firewall and transactional email services used by the forums.
-  * Fund the full time development of Ubuntu MATE and MATE Desktop and also be able to offer financial rewards to contributors of either project.
-Help subsidise the travel expenses of team members to represent MATE Desktop and Ubuntu MATE at FLOSS conferences.
+  * Fund the development of Ubuntu MATE and MATE Desktop via financial rewards for contributors to either project.
+  * Help subsidise the travel expenses of team members to represent Ubuntu MATE and MATE Desktop at FLOSS conferences.
   * Support other Open Source projects that Ubuntu MATE depends upon.

 Patrons will be rewarded with exclusive project news, updates and